 It was agreed by all village representatives that the information cascaded to parish councils in the monthly police report was inadequate and not sufficiently detailed.
 C.I Vickers agreed that this was an issue but considerations had to be given before releasing information, e.g. community safety being the most important .
 He gave some examples where what appeared to be ‘crime hot-spots’ and shown on the report as a high number of assaults, were actually the result of continuing domestic violence with one victim and one offender.
 He reassured the group that levels of crime in our community are low and, where necessary, resources will be committed appropriately.

-Nick Byatt attended the meeting and appraised members of the role of the Police Independent Advisory Group (IAG), of which he is a member.
+We were also pleased to welcome to the meeting NKDC and Parish Councillor, Nick Byatt, who appraised members of the role of the Police Independent Advisory Group (IAG), of which he is a member.
 The role is to represent the views of the public and allow senior police officers to hear what troubles the public, gives them advice and provides the public with an understanding of police practices and

 operations.
 The group also review the police stop and search powers for appropriateness, and the resolution of complaints against the police.